Prioritized Level Replay: Experiment Details and Hyperparameters

 \subsection{MiniGrid}

-In order to validate the conjecture that \algoname{} with L1 value-loss scores induces an implicit curriculum over the training levels, we turn to the MiniGrid suite \citep{gym_minigrid}.
-MiniGrid features a series of highly structured environments of increasing difficulty.
-Each environment features a task in a gridworld setting, and as in ProcGen, environment levels are determined by a seed.
+The MiniGrid suite \cite{gym_minigrid} features a series of highly structured environments of increasing difficulty.
+Each environment features a task in a grid world setting, and as in Procgen, environment levels are determined by a seed.
 Harder levels require the agent to perform longer action sequences over a combinatorially-rich set of game entities, on increasingly larger grids.
-The clear ordering of difficulty over subsets of MiniGrid environments allows us to track the relative difficulty of levels sampled under \algoname{} over the course of training.
+The clear ordering of difficulty over subsets of MiniGrid environments allows us to track the relative difficulty of levels sampled by \algoabbrev{} over the course of training.

 MiniGrid environments share a discrete 7-dimensional action space and produce a 3-channel integer state encoding of the $7 \times 7$ grid immediately including and in front of the agent.
-However, following the training setup in \cite{igl2019generalization}, we modify the environment to produce an $N \times M \times 3$ encoding of the full grid, where $N$ and $M$ vary according to the maximum grid dimensions of each environment.
-This fully observable setup requires the agent to generalize across different level layouts.
+However, following the training setup in \citet{igl2019generalization}, we modify the environment to produce an $N \times M \times 3$ encoding of the full grid, where $N$ and $M$ vary according to the maximum grid dimensions of each environment.
+Full observability makes generalization harder, requiring the agent to generalize across different level layouts in their entirety.

-We evaluate value-based level replay with rank prioritization on two distinct MiniGrid environments, whose levels are uniformly distributed across several difficulty settings.
+We evaluate \algoabbrev{} with rank prioritization on two MiniGrid environments whose levels are uniformly distributed across several difficulty settings.
 Training on levels of varying difficulties helps agents make use of the easier levels as stepping stones to learn useful behaviors that help the agent make progress on harder levels.
 However, under the uniform-sampling baseline, learning may be inefficient, as the training process does not selectively train the agent on levels of increasing difficulty, leading to wasted training steps when a difficult level is sampled early in training.
-On the contrary, if value-based level replay scores samples levels according to the time-averaged L1 value loss of recently experienced level trajectories, the average difficulty of the sampled levels should increase over time, following the reasoning outlined in \ref{ssec:procgen_benchmark}, that significant non-stationary value targets will be encountered earlier in easier levels.
+On the contrary, if \algoabbrev{} scores levels according to the time-averaged L1 value loss of recently experienced level trajectories, the average difficulty of the sampled levels should adapt to the agent's current abilities, following the reasoning outlined in the Value Correction Hypothesis, stated in Section \ref{section:methods}.